-To directly collect data about the structure of ice requires drilling ice cores - a slow, expensive, and extremely laborious process.
+To directly collect data about the structure of ice requires drilling ice cores, a slow, expensive, and extremely laborious process.
 Ground-penetrating radar systems have been developed that can fly above the ice sheet and collect information about the material (e.g., air, ice, and terrain) boundaries deep under the ice.
 This process generates radar echograms (such as those in Fig. 1), where the vertical axis represents the depth of the return, the horizontal axis corresponds to distance along the flight path, and the pixel brightness indicates the amount of energy scattered from this subsurface structure.
-However, the echograms can be very noisy, typically requiring laborious and expensive manual annotation [22].
+However, the echograms can be very noisy, typically requiring laborious and expensive manual annotation [24].

-Some recent work [9, 14, 19, 28, 29] has developed automatic techniques for finding layers in these images, but has only considered the two most prominent layers: ice-air and ice-bedrock.
+Some recent work [9, 16, 21, 30, 31] has developed automatic techniques for finding layers in these images, but has focused on the two most prominent layers: ice-air and ice-bedrock.
 A much more challenging problem is to identify the "internal" layers of the ice and snow caused by annual accumulation: not only are these layer boundaries much more subtle, but the number of layers that are visible varies dramatically across different areas of the ice.
 Unlike traditional segmentation work in computer vision, the regions of interest in this problem do not correspond to "objects" with distinctive edges or appearance.

 More generally, the problem we seek to solve here can be viewed as a generalization of the tiered scene segmentation problem [11].
-Tiered image segmentation partitions an image into a set of regions $\{r_1, r_2, ..., r_n\}$ such that in each image column, all pixels belonging to $r_i$ are above (have lower row index than) all pixels corresponding to $r_j$ for i < j.
+Tiered image segmentation partitions an image into a set of regions $\{r_1, r_2, ..., r_n\}$ such that in each image column, all pixels belonging to r_i are above (have lower row index than) all pixels corresponding to r_j for i < j.
 Felzenswalb and Veksler [11] solved this problem using energy minimization with dynamic programming, but they assumed no more than three distinct labels per column because their inference time was exponential in the number of labels.

 Here we revisit this tiered labeling problem using deep learning, but we consider the much more challenging problems in which the number of labels may be unknown ahead of time, and much greater than 3.
 We propose a novel deep neural network which performs the tiered segmentation in two stages.
 We first use a 2D convolutional network (CNN) to simultaneously solve three problems: detect the position of the top layer, roughly estimate the average distance between adjacent layers, and estimate the number of layers present in the image.
 Propagating the first layer downward with this rough gap gives a rough estimate of the tiered segmentation.
 Then we refine the pixel-level layer positions using a recurrent neural network (RNN) to account for differences across different layers.
 We demonstrate the effectiveness of our method by applying it to finding internal ice layers, using a large-scale, publicly available polar echogram dataset.
-To our knowledge, ours is the first fully-automatic approach for solving this multi-layer ice segmentation problem: all previous techniques can either only find a fixed number of layers (1 or 2), or require extensive human interaction.
 Experimental results show that our approach significantly outperforms baseline methods, and is especially efficient on multi-layer detection.
-While we consider ice layer finding here, our technique is general and can be applied to other similar tiered segmentation problems.
+While we consider ice layer finding here, our technique is general enough to be applied to other similar tiered segmentation problems.